ArbaazShah/osticket-prereqs/README.md

 <img width="362" alt="image" src="https://github.com/user-attachments/assets/1820958c-afa7-44fa-b422-173847b1525a" />
 <img width="418" alt="image" src="https://github.com/user-attachments/assets/afbd43be-b2a8-45d5-a6f9-10a7988a7769" />

+Make a new folder on the C drive call it PHP.

-## Extract PHP to newly created folder
+## Extract PHP to the newly created folder

 <img width="528" alt="image" src="https://github.com/user-attachments/assets/059ea2a4-aa48-4e75-b579-c736c6ffe1fb" />

+Extract the contents of the php zip file to the newly created PHP folder.

 ## Install mysql